alex89rm/Hisense-H-Link-Protocol/docs/H-NET_PROTOCOL.md

 On top of this physical medium, the H-net protocol defines its own data frame structure.
 Each message is encapsulated into a frame that includes synchronization, addressing, and integrity checks.
 A frame typically contains:
 * Start delimiter → used to identify the beginning of a transmission.
-* Header → includes addressing information to identify source and destination nodes.
+* Header → includes addressing information to identify source and payload length.
 * Payload → variable-length data field carrying commands, sensor values, or status information exchanged between indoor and outdoor units.
 * Checksum/CRC → ensures the integrity of the frame, allowing devices to detect corrupted transmissions.